Yuxiang-Huang/Astro-Party/README.md

     *  (10-07-2022): Today I playtested the game with members in Stuy Game Devs and fixed issues along the way.
 Also, I removed the components in GameManager that deals with ship controls and merged it with the TextManager to form the ControlManager script that handles the ship screen.

     *  (10-09-2022): Today I started by finishing the ship screen.
 Then I worked on the Tutorial.
 I finished the prep screeen and laid the foundation for adding more directions.

+     *  (10-11-2022): Today is probably going to be the last time I spent so much time on it for a long time.
+I started by fixing the minor issues I found when playtesting with my friends in CS Dojo.
+Then I buff bouncy bullet and nerf type two bot.
+After that, I finished the tutorial by adding some more directions.
+Lastly I fixed a major bug in bot tracing system and added another option called suicial bullet that determines if one's ship will be killed by its own bullet.